Vernessa Mitchell: Career

+dominated the dance charts from 1999 to 2010.
+Her single, “This Joy,” went triple platinum and was declared to be the most influential dance song of 1999.

 Destiny acquired crossover success as its driving urban tone aggressively crossed religious barriers.
 Hits such as "Reap" and "You Took My Life" caught the ear of DJ Junior Vasquez; and were remixed – becoming anthems within major urban clubs throughout the United States, Europe and South America.

-Singles such as "Took My Life", which peaked at number one on the Dance Music/Club Play charts, and "Love Will Find A Way", peaking at number five, were followed by nearly a dozen singles that dominated the dance charts from 1999 to 2010.
-Her single, "This Joy", went triple platinum and was declared to be the most influential dance song of 1999.
+An evangelist, Vernessa established Higher Ground Ministries in 1985, and traveled both nationally and internationally with the goal of sharing her subscribed beliefs with thousands of pastors and congregations through word and song.
+She has ministered on national platforms with other leaders.

 Billboard charts

 Although she had success as a gospel/CCM artist, Mitchell has also done well as a gospel dance diva.
 Her uplifting house songs have charted seven times on Billboard's Hot Dance Music/Club Play with gospel/inspirational themed dance songs "Reap (What You Sow)" (#19/1996), "This Joy" (#5/1998), "Issues" (#12/2000), "Serious" (#37/2003), "Took My Life" (#2/2004; #1 Club Play track in 2004 year-end chart) and "Accept Me"(#1/2005).
 Mitchell's 2006 single, "Love Will Find A Way" peaked at #5 on the Hot Dance Music/Club Play chart.